UNDERSTAND the War on Drugs in its historical, transnational, systems-level complexity and the ways in which you are implicated within it.

 Donation: $3,000+ USD* , tax deductible

-*By making a donation of one full scholarship for a student of Catalyst 2019, you will gain full access to the Asamblea experience which includes lectures, activities, accommodation, meals and transportation inside Mexico.
+*By making a donation of one full scholarship for a Catalyst student, you will gain full access to the Asamblea experience which includes lectures, activities, accommodation, meals and transportation inside Mexico.
 Asamblea participants are responsible for their air fare to and from Mexico City.
 Donations are tax-deductible for US donors.
 We are accepting donations via Honey’s Foundation.

 THE ASAMBLEA EXPERIENCE